aura7822/projects/README.md

 - **Sticker creation** with `.sticker`
 - **Anti-link detection** for group safety
 - **Warn and manage group members** with admin control

 ---

-## 📖 About

-The Knight WhatsApp Bot assists group admins by providing them with tools to efficiently manage large WhatsApp groups.
-The bot uses the Baileys library to interact with the WhatsApp Web API and supports multi-device features.

-It is lightweight and can be easily customized to add more commands as per your requirements.
-The bot runs in a Node.js environment and provides QR code-based authentication to link your WhatsApp account.

----